sudheeksha/Using-Food-for-Data-Science-Instruction/README.md

 ## Support Vector Machines
 Support Vector Machines are a supervised machine learning algorithm that is used to make binary classification.
 The SVM algorithm tries to find a decision boundary using support vectors that separates the data such that on the side lies one category, and on the other side lies the other category.
 These decision boundaries are called Hyperplanes.
 There can  be  multiple  hyperplanes  that  separate  the  data,  but  the ideal one should satisfy the following conditions:

-\begin{itemize}
-    \item It creates divide between the classes with a maximum margin.
+- It creates divide between the classes with a maximum margin.
-    \item Its equation generates a value greater than 1.
+- item Its equation generates a value greater than 1.
-\end{itemize}

 Hyperplanes ensures that future data is classified with more confidence.
 The data points that are closest to the hyperplane are support vectors.
 They can change the orientation or maximize the margin between the hyperplane and the data points.
 The hyperplane can be found by finding ideal parameters, \emph{weight} and \emph{bias} by minimizing the cost function.
 The cost function~\cite{zha_2019} is